United States • Born on December 8th

 Kevin joined Watsi on November 6th, 2014.
-Six years ago, Kevin became the 469th member to automatically support a new Watsi patient every month.
-Since then, 5,571 more people have become monthly donors!
-Kevin's most recent donation traveled 8,800 miles to support Nak, a father of four boys from Cambodia, to fund myringoplasty ear surgery.
+Eight years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 1,900 miles to support Dessonlove, a 9 month old baby boy from Haiti, to fund surgery to heal his hydrocephalus.